What to Consider When Buying an Air Fryer in 2022 PLUS The 5 Best Air Fryers that Cook Evenly

 - If you register on the Cosori website within 2 weeks of making the purchase, the 1 year warranty is extended to two years! https://warranty.cosori.com/warranty

-- Their newest model (which I do NOT own) has VOICE activated cooking, a wi-fi app, AND lets you customize up to 10 presets!
+- Their newest model (you can watch my full review of the new Cosori model too!) has VOICE-activated cooking, a wi-fi app, AND lets you customize up to 10 presets!
 See the Cosori SMART Air Fryer Oven model.

 - Rated 4.5 out of 5 stars with more than 50,000 positive reviews!